 Get past setbacks fast

-Your goal should be to challenge yourself in minute increments every workout -- no more, no less.
+Your goal should be to challenge yourself in minute increments every workout — no more, no less.
 To attempt to go beyond this will surely result in over training and injury.
-Relax, think about the big picture, and remember tomorrow is another day.
+Relax, think about

 Whenever possible, include your family in your plan… but don’t be too hard on yourself if you fall a little short.
 Get up, dust yourself off, and get right back on the program.